cantstopcoding/caroline-dambrosio-designs/README.md

 # README

 To use this app fork and clone this project.
-Run the following commands inside the directory.
+Run the following commands inside the directory:

 `$ bundle install`

 `$ rails db:migrate`

 `$ rails db:seed`<br><br>
-Start up local server
+Start up local server:

 `$ rails s`<br><br>
-For interactive console
+For interactive console:

 `$ rails console`